azoth-lang/azoth.language.reference/src/closed-traits-and-classes.md

 implemented types.
 This applies equally to object and value declarations.

 It should be noted that while a closed class or trait cannot be directly subtyped, it can be indirectly subtyped.
-For example, given `closed trait A` and `trait B <: A` in a given package, another package can declare `class C <: B`.
+For example, given `published closed trait A` and `published trait B <: A` in a given package, another package can declare `class C <: B`.
 Thus `C` is a subtype of `A` even though it does not directly subtype it.
 This is allowed because an exhaustive match is still possible on `A` by having a single `B` case that covers all subtypes of `B`.

 It should also be noted that if a non-abstract class is declared `closed` then it is possible for instances of that type to be created and matching on the type will require a case to match such